Mechanisms of Improvement

 What this study adds

-This study has demonstrated that quality improvement experiential learning can develop knowledge and skills among medical students and transform attitudes towards quality improvement.
+The findings indicate that there are a range of facilitators and barriers to undertaking and completing quality improvement projects in the clinical setting, such as time-scales, differing perspectives, roles and responsibilities between students and multidisciplinary healthcare professionals.
+This study demonstrated that quality improvement experiential learning can develop knowledge and skills among medical students and transform attitudes towards quality improvement.
 Furthermore, it can also have a positive impact on clinical staff and healthcare organisations.
 Despite inherent challenges, undertaking quality improvement projects in clinical practice enhances knowledge, understanding and skills, and allows medical students to see themselves as important influencers of change as future doctors.

 Collaborators

-This project was led by Professor Peter Davey, Medical School Lead for Clinical Quality Improvement, University of Dundee, in conjunction with colleagues from the School of Medicine and School of Health Sciences at the University of Dundee and staff and students within NHS Tayside.
+This project was led by the SISCC team based at the School of Health Sciences, in conjunction with colleagues from the School of Medicine at the University of Dundee and staff and students within NHS Tayside.

 For more information please contact SISCC (siscc@dundee.ac.uk)